Before I get to “why did I buy this record?” I want to start by breaking it down.

 Why did I buy this record?
 It is true, “Green Backs” went absolutely nowhere.
 Which is a bit surprising.
 It is actually a good song.
 It is good because two elements came together in a happy accident: the singer and the musicians.
 After the description of the lyrics, a more enlightened mind of 2017 might ask, “how did they convince ANYONE to sing such denigrating lines?”
 Keep in mind this is 1959, thousands upon thousands of records are being released by producers, publishers, and artists hoping to strike big.
 Or at least in the case of the producers and publishers, hoping to make a quick buck.
 Sometimes they literally plucked someone off the street, and those recruits are only too eager to sing anything given to them, just for a shot at fame.
 I do not know if Tobi Funaro was indeed plucked off the street, but this 45 is the only record of her foray into the music business.
 Nothing about her before or after this record was made is known to the world at large.
 My guess is that Ruth Stratcheborneo, the songwriter and (likely) producer, or Vita owner Larry Mead heard her signing in a talent show or Elks Club and said, “wanna make a record?”
 Based on the biography, it was probably Ruth.

 Tobi is not exactly a compelling singer.
 This is evident if you listen to the complete drivel of a B-side, “Could It Be That I’m In Love”.
 She can stay in key, and has decent enough range.
 But at this point in her life as a singer she is raw.
 Subtlety, nuance, phrasing, emoting: these are not in her tool box.
 She hollers and belts and flails her way through “Could It Be”, which is best enjoyed by not listening to it.
-Stratchborneo uses SO much echo it makes Tobi sound like a worse singer than she actually is.
+Stratchborneo uses SO much echo and so little restraint in her production of Funaro’s performance that she makes Tobi sound like a worse singer than she actually is.